graemeg/tiopf/Demos/fpGUI/readme.txt

   Model-GUI-Mediator (MGM) pattern implementation by Graeme Geldenhuys
   --------------------------------------------------------------------

 This allows standard controls or any other GUI controls for that matter to become object-aware.
-The benefits are much greater ease in cross platform development, or if you would like to make your favorite set of GUI controls object-aware.
+The benefits are much greater ease in cross platform development, or if you would like to make your favourite set of GUI controls object-aware.

 Please note this is work in progress...
 So far I have implemented most used basic edit controls:
      TfpgEdit
-     TfpgSpinEdit    (dependend on fpGUI component)
+     TfpgSpinEdit    (dependent on fpGUI component)
      TfpgLabel
      TfpgComboBox    (single and list property)
      TfpgTrackBar